Local Dentists. Personalised Dental Care.

 • Some discomfort, swelling, and jaw stiffness are common during the first few days after wisdom tooth removal.
 These symptoms are a normal part of the healing process and improve with proper aftercare and rest.

-• Gum Healing Up to Two Weeks:
+• Gum Healing Time:

 • Stitches Dissolve in 7–10 Days: